Following Sites With RSS

 Follow LoveMyFire.com

 You can follow Love My Kindle Fire to keep up with the latest articles and Kindle resources by subscribing to my RSS Feed!
-Below is an image of what my site's feed looks like on Google Reader from my Kindle.
+Below is an image of what my site's RSS feed looks like in Feedly on my Kindle Fire.
+(Note: There are other feed views which include thumbnail images as well, so don't be put off by the lack of pictures in the feeds.)

 Just tap the titles to go directly to each article on my site where you can read my snarky prose and see my snazzy pictures! ;)